-56 There are financial implications of the Bill.
+- 71 There are financial implications of the Bill.
 These include costs to the OfS arising from monitoring and enforcing the freedom of speech duties, including staff costs and the cost of the Director for Freedom of Speech and Academic Freedom.
 This will fall to registered higher education providers via registration fees or will be funded via other fees imposed by the OfS in accordance with regulations to be made by the Secretary of State.
-The Bill provides that the OfS may recover costs of investigation where it imposes a sanction on a students' union, or where a complaint against a higher education provider or students' union is found to be justified (wholly or partly).

-- 57 Registered higher education providers and students' unions are the main affected groups that are expected to incur costs including: familiarisation costs; compliance costs: the direct costs of complying with the regulation and enforcement (including the new registration conditions for all registered providers); and administrative burden (the costs associated with the paperwork burdens on the administrative structures of providers and students' unions as a result of regulation e.g. updating codes of practices for providers, and introducing codes of practice for students' unions). - 58 The direct impact on business (Equivalent Annual) is estimated to be -£4.9m per year, with a range of between -£4.6m and -£5.3m.
-There are uncertainties and sensitivities around this estimate, as it largely depends on how higher education providers and students' unions react.
-Further details of the costs are set out in the impact assessment published alongside the Bill. - 59 There are no financial consequences of the Bill anticipated in terms of public expenditure.
+The Bill provides that the OfS may recover costs of investigation where it imposes a sanction on a students' union, or where a complaint against a higher education provider, constituent institution or students' union is found to be justified (wholly or partly). - 72 Registered higher education providers, their constituent institutions and students' unions are the main affected groups that are expected to incur costs including: familiarisation costs; compliance costs; the direct costs of complying with the regulation and enforcement (including the new registration conditions for all registered providers); and administrative burden (the costs associated with the paperwork burdens on the administrative structures of providers, their constituent institutions and students' unions as a result of regulation e.g. updating codes of practice for providers and their constituent institutions, and introducing codes of practice for students' unions). - 73 The Equivalent Annual Net Direct Costs is estimated to be -£5.2m per year, with a range of between -£4.8m and -£5.6m.
+There are uncertainties and sensitivities around this estimate, as it largely depends on how higher education providers, their constituent institutions and students' unions react.
+Further details of the costs are set out in the impact assessment published alongside the Bill which includes the additional impact of the reporting of overseas funding. - 74 There are no financial consequences of the Bill anticipated in terms of public expenditure.